Electric Vehicle Fleet and Charging Infrastructure Planning: Minimum Requirement of EVs and Chargers

-Third, \Cref{thm:lower-bound} suggests a capacity planning prescription for EVs different from the one in the context of ICE vehicles which has been analyzed in \cite{besbes2022spatial}.
-Their results imply that, due to the presence of spatial frictions, the number of vehicles required to sustain a service level of $\alpha$ should be at least $T_R \alpha\lambda + \Omega(\lambda^{2/3})$ while our bound in \eqref{eq: takeaway_n_vs_m_1} implies a minimum requirement of $ (1+r)T_R\alpha\lambda + \Omega\left( \lambda^{1-\gamma}\right)$ where $\gamma$ ranges from $1/3$ to $1/2$ depending on the number of chargers.
-Since $r > 0$, the first-order term is higher for the EV system.
-In particular, the finite charging rate introduces a downtime for EVs, due to which $rT_R \alpha \lambda$ more EVs are required compared to ICE cars.
-However, the second order term for the EV system is of lower order with $1-\gamma \in [1/2, 2/3]$ while in the ICE case, the required order is 2/3.
+Third, \Cref{thm:lower-bound} suggests a capacity planning prescription different from that in the context of non-EVs \citep{besbes2022spatial}.
+For non-EVs, the number of vehicles should be at least $T_R \alpha\lambda + \Omega(\lambda^{2/3})$.
+Our result implies a minimum requirement of $ (1+r)T_R\alpha\lambda + \Omega\left( \lambda^{1-\gamma}\right)$ for EVs where $\gamma$ ranges from $1/3$ to $1/2$ depending on the number of chargers.
+The first-order term is higher due to charging needs; however, the second-order term can be of lower order with $1-\gamma \in [1/2, 2/3]$.
 The increase of the first-order term and potential reduction of the second-order term are an inherent byproduct of the physics of an EV system.
-As we mentioned before, the system requires $\Theta(\lambda)$ vehicles charging.
-In turn, if the average SoC of the fleet is sufficiently high, the charging vehicles may also be available to serve arrivals thus increasing the vehicles available for pickups from $\Theta(\lambda^{2/3})$ in an ICE system to $\Theta(\lambda)$ in an EV system.
-This increased capacity dramatically increases the density of available EVs, resulting in shorter pickup times which translates into fewer vehicles doing pickups.
-However, the benefits crucially depend on charger density.
-If the charging network is not dense enough, the partially charged cars would spend most of their time driving to the chargers.
-To see this, note that a simple back-of-envelope calculation yields that the average time that vehicles spend driving to serve a customer is at least
+If the fleet’s average SoC is high enough, the $\Theta(\lambda)$ charging vehicles can also serve arrivals, increasing available vehicles for pickups from $\Theta(\lambda^{2/3})$ in a non-EV system to $\Theta(\lambda)$ in an EV system.
+This boost in capacity increases EV density, reducing pickup times and thus the number of vehicles doing pickups.
+Importantly, these benefits depend on charger density: when chargers are sparse (low $\gamma$), drive-to-charger time dominates pickup time.
+However, the benefits of adding chargers eventually plateau at $\gamma=1/2$ at which point pickup times begin to dominate.

-where we have used that the vehicles available to pick up customers are $\Theta(\lambda)$ and we have parametrized the additional charging infrastructure, $m-C_C(t)$, by $\lambda^{2\gamma}$.
-Multiplying the above expression by $(1+r)\alpha \lambda$ yields a minimum requirement of EVs of

-Now, note that $2\gamma$ must be greater than or equal to $2/3$ otherwise, as in \cite{besbes2022spatial}, the system's vehicles would spend too much time driving to a charger and, in turn, we won't be able to attain the desired service level.
-Therefore, as we increase $\gamma$ starting from $1/3$, we also increase the charging infrastructure which translates into shorter drive times to a charger and, consequently, into fewer vehicles.
-Such benefits, however, have a limit because the second term in \eqref{eq:intuition_aa_fc} stays the same at $\lambda^{1/2}$ as we increase the number of chargers.
-In other words, the benefits extracted from a more dense charger network eventually saturate.
-Thus, to scale the system up, one should manufacture more vehicles and deploy more chargers simultaneously.